Mastercard Chargeback Time Limits: Understanding the Dates & Deadlines

 Are you a merchant fighting an unfair chargeback claim?
-Or, are you a cardholder dealing with a case of criminal fraud?
+Or, are you a cardholder dealing with criminal fraud?
 In either case, Mastercard chargebacks come with built-in time limits you need to know about.

 Merchants and consumers face strict time limits for each phase of the dispute.
 Miss one of these deadlines, and they risk their case being thrown out, no questions asked.
 If that happens, they lose any hope of recovering the money in question.